beaglebreath/z2-LOMP/README.md

 everything is working now, except for the connection between php and mysql.  at the bottom of this description, i'll show what i'm befuddled with at this time.

+i have completed these steps on a kali-linux pc (except i used apache instead of lighttpd). everthing is working wonderfully from the pc.

-the purpose of this project is to setup a software stack which will be integrated with additional programs i've written which interact with electronic sensors and circuits attached to the zipit's docking connector.  i hope to eventually be able to have a webserver providing a pagewhere my circuit's output is accessible from a browser.
+the purpose of this project is to setup a software stack which will be integrated with additional programs i've written which interact with electronic sensors and circuits attached to the zipit's docking connector.  i hope to eventually be able to have a webserver providing a page where my circuit's output is accessible from a browser.
 (i.e. a temperature sensor showing the current temperature) i'd like php commands embedded in an html page to control the execution of my sensor program. additionally, i'd like to be able to use a database for the storage of calibration data of